 |2.||What types of financial aid are available to graduate/professional students?|

 The primary type of financial aid available to graduate/professional students is the Unsubsidized Direct Loan.
 Also, students might borrow through the Grad PLUS program, if necessary, to fund the cost of education.
-Certain returning students might also qualify for a Tuition Grant to offset the cost of campus-based tuition increases.
 Please see the Types of Aid section of this site for a description of these loan programs.

 |3.||Are Federal or State grants available to graduate/professional students?|

 |Unfortunately, graduate/professional students do not qualify for the Federal and State grants that are available to undergraduate students.
 In some cases, graduate/professional students might qualify for awards through their department or school.|

 |4.||Do I need to apply for aid each year?|

 |Yes, you must complete the financial aid application every year at Carolina.|